CosmicIdes/HillCavernFair/README.md

 ## Extra Things:

 I will be making the console prettier using a nuget package called Spectre Console, and using the SQLite nuget package for the database.
+Serilog will be used for logging.